This series goes over the topics described in this talk.

 Knowledge Flow: This is defined as the “ability to transfer knowledge between people and people and systems in ways that change and shift the system in an effective way”

 As an industry we tend to highly value the stock of knowledge, and not so much flow.
 However without knowledge flow it would be impossible to build systems.
+And not just that, reading further on this I found out that it was essential to innovation.

 Innovation